Skip to content

 Combined Core

-The crow-core server starts with 15 commonly-used tools and activates others on demand via crow_activate_tools.
+The crow-core stdio server starts with one server's tools active (memory by default — CROW_DEFAULT_SERVER changes it) plus three control tools, and activates other servers on demand via crow_activate_server.
 A middle ground — fewer tools than individual servers, more direct access than the router.

 Individual Servers